theMoor9/blockchain-potential-carnival/README.md

 # Welcome to Kenneth's Blockchain CheatRepo!

 This repository contains a comprehensive collection of knowledge for learning blockchain through easy-to-reference cheat sheets.
-It is designed to help Rust users approach blockchain technology through an implementation of knowledge in Rust code.
+It is designed to help users approach blockchain technology.

-However, don't worry!
-Everyone can understand the cheat sheets; just skip the code blocks if you're not a developer, as they might be confusing.

 My methodical approach to learning has proven to be practically successful.
 I hope it will be for you too!

-At the end you will find .pdf versions of the .md docs.
+PDF versions of the .md docs are available in multiple languages - The documents have been translated using artificial intelligence without any human revisions.

 ## Learning Philosophy